HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### Utilizing bot protection services

 Many cyberattacks are based on automated bot attacks.
 Interest in it seems to have increased.
-According to the [Bad Bot Report 2021](https://www.imperva.com/blog/bad-bot-report-2021-the-pandemic-of-the-internet/) by Imperva, the number of bad bots has increased this year by 25.6%.
-Note that the increase from 2019 to 2020 was 24.1% - according to [the previous report](https://www.imperva.com/blog/bad-bot-report-2020-bad-bots-strike-back/).
+According to the <a hreflang="en" href="https://www.imperva.com/blog/bad-bot-report-2021-the-pandemic-of-the-internet/">Bad Bot Report 2021</a> by Imperva, the number of bad bots has increased this year by 25.6%.
+Note that the increase from 2019 to 2020 was 24.1% - according to <a hreflang="en" href="https://www.imperva.com/blog/bad-bot-report-2020-bad-bots-strike-back/">the previous report</a>.
 In the following table, we present our results on using measures by websites to protect themselves from malicious bots.

 <figure>
   <table>